1. Beginner guide

 Today is 2021-07-23 and 325 days ago it was 2020-09-01

 The filesystem storage is generally in 3 areas.
-Please see the links below for detailed information about each filesystem.
+Please use the links below for detailed information about each filesystem.

-All users have 1Tb quota /pub/ucinetid area.
+• All users have 1Tb quota /pub/UCInetID private area.
 Use it for storing data sets, documents, Slurm scripts and jobs input/output.

-Depending on a lab affiliation, some users may have space in additional DFS areas (/dfs2, /dfs3a, etc).
+• Depending on a lab affiliation, some users may have space in additional DFS areas (/dfs7, etc).
+This area is accessible by all members of the lab.

 CRSP